Code-Institute-Submissions/milestoneproject2/README.md

 ### Jasmine Testing:

-Jasmine was used to test 2 things in particular for this project:
+Jasmine was used to test 3 things in particular for this project:

 * That the data loaded for the project.

 * That the content of the page also loaded.

+* That a specific example of a graph (i.e. the gender bar chart) loaded.

 ### Responsiveness of site: